basilspice/right-up/notes.md

 image ingredient puller

 Could have an option for camping which would be wood fired or something.
 Maybe an entire different prompt for camping food

+pull key words out to keep "categories"

+accounts will have the ability to save their preferences which will have anything like allergies and stuff